Introduction for Functional Report of Stock Exchange

 AIMS AND OBJECTIVES :

-An association, organization or body of individuals, whether incorporated or not, established for the purpose of assisting, regulating and controlling business in buying, selling and dealing in securities.
-The important objectives of Stock Markets are given below:
+An association, organization, or body of individuals, whether incorporated or not, established to assist, regulate, and controlling business in buying, selling, and to deal in securities.
+The essential objectives of Stock Markets are given below:

 - To establish a nationwide trading facility for equities and debt instruments.